Mimi1101/RNN-CNN-and-Transformers-using-PyTorch/Readme.md

 Each script will:
--Load the trained model
--Generate sample outputs from prompts
+Load the trained model, Generate sample outputs from prompts, Calculate Perplexity, Calculate BLEU Score
--Calculate Perplexity
--Calculate BLEU Score

 ## Want to Change the Prompt?
 You can change the prompts by editing the test_main() function in each .py file.